47 Communications

 A student-authored glossary highlighting twenty-six key concepts in Surveillance Studies.
 For each concept, the student provided a concise definition of the concept that makes its connection to surveillance studies clear and provided an example.

-Management Communication (CC BY-SA) Authors: Liz Dixon, Kurt Sandholtz, and Staci Smith
+Management Communication by Liz Dixon, Kurt Sandholtz, and Staci Smith (CC BY-SA).

 From the Marriott School of Business at Brigham Young University, this open textbook addresses business communication which is concise, direct, clear, and compelling.
 Communication is the heart of business.
 Short emails, complex reports, private chats, impassioned pitches, formal presentations, and team meetings move information and ideas around an organization, define strategy, and drive decisions